 Please find below a list of facilities currently available to researchers:

-The Office of Research Infrastructure together with the RFAs, Understanding Disease and Securing Food Water and the Environment, hosted the Research Infrastructure Showcase on 1st September 2017, as part of the Research Week program.
-The aim of the event was to outline available equipment and capabilities within the university and show how they have been applied to research problems.
-A booklet containing a compilation of the slides from each of the talks is available to download (La Trobe login required).
+The Office of Research Infrastructure hosted the Research Infrastructure Expo on 4th November 2022, as part of the Research Month program.
+The aim of the event was to outline available equipment and capabilities within the university and show how they have contributed to research impact.
+A compilation of the slides from each of the talks is available to download (La Trobe login required).

 CMSS operates open access analytical facilities hosting world class surface analysis and X-ray tomography instrumentation.
 CMSS hosts the Nanocharacterisation Activity Hub of the ANFF-Victoria node.